Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/concepts/links_and_relation.md

 # Links, Nestings and Relations

-- `LinkOne`: It is an attribute used to define a one-to-one relationship between two Nodes.
+- `link_one`: It is an attribute used to define a one-to-one relationship between two Nodes.
 For example, consider the `Alien` struct with the field `weapon`:

 ```rust
 use surrealdb_orm::{Serialize, Deserialize,LinkOne, SurrealSimpleId, SurrealdbNode};